Initiatives + Innovations

 Relevant Sustainable Development Dialog resources

-Sustainable Development Initiative policy briefs and text proposals
+SDI policy briefs and text proposals

 Ahead of COP25 in 2019, SDI published a report, 'Assessment of Sustainable Development Approaches for use in Article 6' to 1) help negotiators and experts involved in carbon markets select suitable sustainable development impact assessment tools and approaches; and 2) inform negotiations on the benefits of introducing a work programme to develop tools to measure and monitor the contributions of Article 6 activities to sustainable development.